 Lack of common concepts fosters these sorts of results.

 Now, one might reply, "But Chevrolets and Fords are similar, in respect to their being vehicles, but licit and illicit psychoactives are not similar.
-You're use of 'psychoactives' is a trick, to make them seem alike."
+Your use of 'psychoactives' is a trick, to make them seem alike."
 Well, that's the point.
 I am saying it isn't a trick, it's a necessity, to have a common term.
 This is one of the main topics of Psychoactive Management: The degree to which various recreationally consumed chemicals are alike, in respect of the kinds of warnings one encounters about addiction, tolerance, toxicity, ED/LD ratio, difficulty of management, unpleasant surprises when consuming, and other negative aspects one hears about the illicit variety, and on the positive side, the potential for a reasonable degree of pleasure, diversion, self-fulfilment, conviviality, inter-relationship bonding, energy boost, relaxation, and so on, which are attributed to licit substances.

 Not only the positive and negative effects are something which need conceptual linking, but the attributes of psychoactive hobbying that are relevant to Psychoactive Management, such as how one conserves one's "stash" (a "drug" term), what one does to protect the supply, quality control, and so on.